• Skip to primary navigation

 amomentwithfranca · 13 March 2024 · Leave a Comment

-It’s no secret that many younger children sometimes dislike things that are designed to be educational, particularly if they’ve already started preschool.
+It’s no secret that many younger children sometimes dislike educational materials, particularly if they’ve already started preschool.
 From their perspective, activities that feel like “learning” can sometimes be perceived by preschoolers as boring, leading to resistance or disinterest.

 7 Delightful Home Activities to Boost Your Preschooler's Learning - Child doing homework for school at white desk.
 Wooden educational abc toy puzzle for kids.
 Happy back to school student.
 Kid learning alphabet letters.
 Little girl with school supplies and books.

-If this sounds familiar, then you may need to introduce your child to experiences that are novel and—most importantly—enjoyable.
+If this sounds familiar, you may need to introduce your child to novel experiences that are—most importantly—enjoyable.
 If the learning experience feels like play, your child is more likely to be engaged, benefiting their intellectual growth without the need for bribes or coercion.

-One effective strategy for getting your kid to love learning is to offer fun activities, such as those that may be offered as virtual activities on happycamperlive.com.
+One effective strategy for getting your kid to love learning is to offer fun activities, such as those available virtually on happycamperlive.com.
 This is also an approach that international schools offering childcare in Singapore have been employing for years with marked success, and you can do the same in the comfort of your home, thanks to our wide selection of online classes.
-If you incorporate elements of excitement and discovery in everyday activities, your child can absorb new concepts without even realising they’re doing something educational.
+If you incorporate elements of excitement and discovery into everyday activities, your child can absorb new concepts without even realising they’re learning.

 Table of Contents